darinz/CS105-Java/16_oop/01_oop.md

 - Instance variables are unique to each object; changing one object's state does not affect another's.
 - Methods that do not use `static` are instance methods and can access instance variables.
 - Use meaningful names for classes, fields, and methods to make your code readable.
+- If you forget to initialize an object's fields, they will have default values (e.g., 0 for int, null for objects).
+- Remember to use the dot (`.`) operator to access fields and methods: `object.field` or `object.method()`.

 ---